Clinical Document Management: A Trial-by-Trial Compliance Approach

 Course Description

-This 15 hour course explores the international challenges of trial records management: people, culture, and systems.
-With so many trials occurring in Brazil, Russia, India, China, South Korea and Turkey, as well as the US, Canada and Europe, the confluence of cultures presents unique challenges.
-This course offers suggestions for building a workable, sustainable system for clinical documents and data with practical templates, processes and solutions to common problems.
+This course offers suggestions for building a workable, sustainable system for clinical documents and data with practical templates, processes, and solutions to common problems.
 This course also reviews the range of documentation that sponsors and sites need to control and generate for a successful outcome.
 It also addresses what to do with records once a trial is complete.

 Who Should Attend

 Conducting clinical trials and accruing accurate and viable data is the most expensive component of the drug development paradigm.
-Clinical teams are held accountable to ensure the most efficient and effective delivery of high quality data from each and every trial that they complete.
-Even in this day of electronic data transfer for many aspects of a trial, how those data are collected, reviewed, archived and retrieved has become a logistical nightmare for many clinical teams.
-This course aims to support all those team members who touch some aspect of clinical documentation in understanding the importance of the data/paper flow based on the specifics of their clinical protocol and existing systems.
-Typical attendees include:
+Clinical teams are held accountable to ensure the most efficient and effective delivery of high-quality data from each and every trial that they complete.
+Even in this day of electronic data transfer for many aspects of a trial, how those data are collected, reviewed, archived, and retrieved has become a logistical nightmare for many clinical teams.

-• Project Managers, Directors and Leaders
+• Project managers, directors, and leaders

-• CRO Staff Members
+• CRO staff members

-• Site and Sponsor Staff Members
+• Site and sponsor staff members

-• Clinical Investigators and Study Coordinators
+• Clinical investigators and study coordinators

-• Clinical Operations Directors and Senior CRAs
+• Clinical Operations Directors and senior CRAs

-• Quality Assurance Personnel
+• Quality Assurance personnel

-• Central Records Staff
+• Central records staff

-• Document Management Staff
+• Document management staff

-• Regulatory Managers
+• Regulatory managers

 Join The Wait List Request On-Site Details